-After the Homeowner Selection Committee approves an applicant’s eligibility it presents recommended applicants to the HFHVV Board of Directors for approval.
+After the Family Selection Committee approves an applicant’s eligibility, recommended applicants are presented to the Habitat’s Board of Directors for approval.

 Step 5: Partnership

-If selected for Habitat homeownership, you will begin completion of 250 “sweat equity” volunteer hours (per adult) and will participate in homeowner education classes.
+Upon selection, homeowners will begin 250 Sweat Equity hours (per adult) and will participate in homeowner education classes.

 Final Step: Homeownership

-Upon completion of all sweat equity hours and verification of down payment funds, you become a proud Habitat homeowner, move into your home, and begin paying your mortgage.
+Upon completion of all Sweat Equity hours and verification of down payment funds, the homeowner moves in and begins paying the mortgage.